tommasorigon/logisticVB/em_logistic_tutorial.md

 ## Failure of the Newton-Raphson algorithm in logistic regression

-The aim of this paragraph is to show that the Newton-Raphson algorithm, sometimes called Fisher scoring, can fail even if the maximum lieklihood estimate is well defined.
+The aim of this paragraph is to show that the Newton-Raphson algorithm, sometimes called also "Fisher scoring", can fail even though the maximum likelihood estimate (MLE) is well defined.
+To clarify, this problem is **not** related to the so-called *separability issue*: in the latter case, the MLE simply does not exists.
 We consider the following dataset having a binary output `y` and continous covariate.

 ```r
 y <- c(rep(0,50),1,rep(0,50),0,rep(0,5),rep(1,10))        # Binary outcomes
 X <- cbind(1,c(rep(0,50),0,rep(0.001,50),100,rep(-1,15))) # Design matrix
 ```

 The maximum likelihood estimate exists and it is well defined.
 However, the Newton-Raphson algorithm **diverges** after few iterations.
 We compare the Newton-Raphson algorithm (`logit_NR` function) with two other algorithms: the EM based on the Polya-Gamma data augmentation (`logit_EM` function) and the MM of [Böhning and Lindsay (1988)](https://link.springer.com/article/10.1007/BF00049423) (`logit_MM` function).
-The MM and the EM are **monotone** in the sense that they theoretically guarantee that the log-likelihood increases at each iteration.
+The MM and the EM algorithms are **monotone** in the sense that they theoretically guarantee that the log-likelihood increases at each iteration.
+This is not the case for the Newton-Raphson, which indeed might fall.

 We initialize the three algorithms in (0,0), which is the typical choice in standard statistical packages.
 This can be done by setting `beta_start = c(0,0)`.